 Additionally, future contribution rate increases will occur if continued mortality improvements are observed.
-This item will be monitored again during the next experience study to be performed in 2016.
+This item will be monitored again during the next experience study with any assumption changes to be reflected in the 2017 actuarial valuation.

 Legacy plan costs and liabilities will gradually change over time since the legacy plan was closed to new entrants effective June 30, 2014.
 While any noticeable changes should take many years to develop, costs and liabilities will be monitored with each future valuation.
 It will become necessary to set budget expectations based on the expected dollar contribution requirements of normal cost and amortization of the unfunded liability amounts, rather than a percentage of declining payroll.